Table of Contents

 Estradiol has important roles in men.
 Estradiol comes in to protect us from the higher testosterone.
 It actually improves lipids, improves HDL, improve endothelial function.
 That's why women tend to live longer than men, because they have had higher estradiol along their lives to protect them against the cardiovascular risks that we all exposed to.
 So, don't freak out when you see 60s, even in 70s, depending obviously on how high is your testosterone.
 And they only problem we're having in this fields, that we have not done a study that actually goes after symptomology depending on estradiol blood levels when we control for testosterone.
 We know that estradiol levels under 15 picograms per milliliter cause problems with bone density and even fat gain.
 Anecdotally, many members of ExcelMale.com say that their penile sensitivity decreases when they have low estradiol.

 Well, when it comes to high estradiol, we really do not know what high value can cause issues in men on TRT with relatively high testosterone blood levels.
 If somebody that is, let's say, at 1,275 ng/dL of testosterone and 64 pg/mL of estradiol, are there any consequence to that?
 We really don't know.
 And the problem I'm seeing is that most of you guys are assuming too much, you're assuming that because you're holding water or you're having sensitive nipples, you have high estradiol.
-And you start treating with anastrozole without even testing your blood levels of estradiol, especially using the sensitive assay.
-That concerns me because once you start treating with anastrozole, you can crash your estradiol.
+And you start treating with an AI without even testing your blood levels of estradiol, especially using the sensitive assay.
+That concerns me because once you start treating with an AI, you can crash your estradiol.
 “Crashed estradiol” has become one of the biggest traffic source keywords for ExcelMale, because people are experiencing that more and more.